-In accordance with sections 102 and 103 of the NEL, sections 311 and 313 of the NGL and sections 259 and 261 of the NERL the Commission has made this final rule determination in relation to the final rules.
+In accordance with s.
+102 and 103 of the NEL and 311 and 313 of the NGL the Commission has made this final rule determination in relation to the final rules.

-The Commission's reasons for making this final rule determination are set out in sections 2.3, 3.3 and 4.3.
+The Commission's reasons for making this final rule determination are set out in sections 2.3 and 3.3.